OK gesture: Chef's kiss

-Charity

-Andy's man club, a club for men to talk, use the symbol as their logo and also to mean "it's okay to talk".

-The circle game
+"The circle" game

-Since the 1970s, the OK gesture has been the key feature of the popular school prank, "the circle game".
-Someone who initiates the game makes the gesture palm-inward below their own waistline and tries to trick an opponent into looking at it.
-If the person looks at it, the maker of the gesture punches the opponent in the arm.
-Variations exist where a player who can insert their own index finger into the circle without looking at it may punch the circle-maker.
-In a much earlier version (1950s), the circle was placed over the maker's elbow, or any body part.
+The OK gesture is key feature of a popular school prank called "the circle game".
+Someone who initiates the game makes the gesture below their own waistline and tries to trick an opponent into glancing at it.
+If the opponent glances at it, the gesture maker "has the self-styled right" to punch their opponent, generally on the arm.
+In one variation, a player who can insert their own index finger into the circle without looking at it may punch the circle-maker.

+The circle game is reported to have been played in schoolyards across the United States since at least around the 1970s-1980s, and came to particular prominence after being featured on the sitcom Malcolm in the Middle in the early 2000s.
+Vice News has interviewed an Ohio man who claims he invented the game in the early 1980s, though this has not been independently verified.
+The circle game also made a resurgence in the 2010s as a form of photobomb prank or internet meme, and began to engender controversy after the OK gesture was also sometimes used as a white power symbol starting in 2017.

 White power symbol

-In 2017, users on the message-board site 4chan aimed to convince the media and other people that the OK gesture was being used as a white power symbol as a joke.
-According to The Boston Globe, users on 4chan's /pol/ ("Politically Incorrect") board were instructed in February 2017 to "flood Twitter and other social media websites...claiming that the OK hand sign is a symbol of white supremacy," as part of a campaign dubbed "Operation O-KKK".The satirical association of the gesture with white supremacy derived from the assertion that the three upheld fingers resemble a 'W' and the circle made with the thumb and forefinger resemble the head of a 'P', together standing for "White Power."
-While some members of the alt-right used the symbol after the launch of the 4chan campaign, it initially remained ambiguous whether or not it was being used to communicate genuine adherence to white supremacy, or with deliberately ironic motives.
+In 2017, users on 4chan, a message-board site, aimed to convince the media and other people that the OK gesture was being used as a white power symbol as a joke.
+According to The Boston Globe, users on 4chan's /pol/ ("Politically Incorrect") board were instructed in February 2017 to "flood Twitter and other social media websites...claiming that the OK hand sign is a symbol of white supremacy" as part of a campaign dubbed "Operation O-KKK".

+The association of the gesture with white supremacy derived from the assertion that the three upheld fingers resemble a W and the circle made with the thumb and forefinger resemble the head of a P, together standing for "White Power".
+While some members of the alt-right started using the symbol after the launch of the 4chan campaign, it initially remained ambiguous whether or not it was being used to communicate genuine adherence to white supremacy, or with deliberately ironic motives.

-In September 2019 the ADL revised their earlier position and added the OK gesture to its "Hate on Display" database.
-The listing notes that the usage of the OK hand gesture is sometimes benign, but that it is intended as a symbol of hate in some contexts, as some white supremacists have begun using the OK symbol "as a sincere expression of White Supremacy".
-White supremacists have acknowledged using the symbol as a gesture of White Power.
-As a result of white supremacists' co-opting the symbol, some people have been accused of genuine use of the sign in support for white-supremacist ideology:
+In September 2019, the Anti-Defamation League added the OK gesture to its "Hate on Display" database.
+The listing notes that while the usage of the OK hand gesture "in most contexts is entirely innocuous", some white supremacists have begun using the OK symbol "as a sincere expression of white supremacy", so care should be taken to evaluate the intent behind the gesture in context.
+Some white supremacists have acknowledged using the symbol as a gesture of white power.
+As a result of white supremacists' co-opting the symbol, some people have been accused of genuine use of the sign in support for white supremacist ideology: